GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 * If you just trained AdvGAN on the MNIST dataset, copy `src/npy` to `src/MadryLab_Challenge/MNIST/`.
 Otherwise, if you just trained AdvGAN on the CIFAR-10 dataset, copy `src/npy` to `src/MadryLab_Challenge/CIFAR10/`.
 * Open `src/MadryLab_Challenge/{Dataset}/config.json` and specify in `model_dir` if you want to test against the Naturally trained, the Adversarially trained or the Secret model.
-You can check instructions in the challenges' repos for the suitable values.
+You can check instructions in the challenges' repos for the appropriate values.
 * Run the `run_attack.py` script.